 - 1. If not already installed, install the LAN drop. - 2.
 If not already opened, open the front door by lifting the latch from the bottom and turning to the right (counterclockwise) and swing the door open. - 3.
 If wiring a Minislot card from the bottom of the UPS, proceed to Step 8; otherwise, proceed to Step 4. - 4.
-Top Entry Wiring.
-Remove the top interface entry conduit landing plate to drill or punch holes (see Figure 16, and Figure 17). - 5.
+Remove the top interface entry conduit landing plate to drill or punch holes (see Figure 15). - 5.
 Reinstall the interface entry plate and install the conduit. - Route the Minislot card interface wiring through the top interface entry conduit landing plate to the Minislot card terminals.
-See Figure 29 Minislot card locations. - 7.
+See Figure 15 for wiring access information, and Figure 20 and Figure 21 for Minislot card locations. - 7.
 Proceed to Step 13. - 8.
-Bottom Entry Wiring.
-Remove the bottom interface entry conduit landing plate to drill or punch holes (see Figure 31). - 9.
+Remove the bottom interface entry conduit landing plate to drill or punch holes (see Figure 22). - 9.
 Reinstall the interface entry plate and install the conduit. - 10.
-Route the Minislot card interface wiring through the bottom interface entry conduit landing plate to the bottom access interface wiring channel along the inside of the front door. - 11.
-Route the wiring along the interface wiring channel to the Minislot card terminals. - 12.
-Secure the wiring to the wire tie anchors provided (see Figure 32) using Zip ties. - 13.
+Route the Minislot card interface wiring through the bottom interface entry conduit landing plate to the bottom access interface wiring channel along the inside of the front door (see Figure 22). - 11.
+Route the wiring along the interface wiring channel (see Figure 22) to the Minislot card terminals.
+See Figure 20 and Figure 21 for Minislot card locations. - 12.
+Secure the wiring to the wire tie anchors provided (see Figure 23) using Zip ties. - 13.
 Install the LAN and other cables to the appropriate Minislot cards.
 Refer to the manual supplied with the Minislot card for terminal assignments. - 14.
 Refer to the manual supplied with the Minislot card for operator instructions. - 15.
-If wiring additional interface or control wiring options, see Table 22 for next option to install; otherwise, proceed to Step 16. - 16.
-If removed, reinstall all safety shield panels previously removed and secure with the retained hardware. - 17.
-If removed, reinstall the sidecar front panel and secure with the retained hardware. - 18.
 Close the UPS outside door and secure the latch.